Lafferrr/ScreensharingGuide/README.md

 - **Kernel live dump** analysis for fileless malware
 - **Knowledge base** covering 40+ bypass techniques (ADS, Unicode, process hollowing, UEFI bootkits, etc.)
 - **Tool repository** with direct download links and one‑line import commands

-## 📜 Ethics & Legal Disclaimer

-> **Important:** This guide is provided for **educational and defensive purposes only**.
-> - Do **not** use these techniques to steal session tokens, private data, or violate any laws.
-> - Always obtain **explicit consent** from the user before accessing their system.
-> - Respect privacy – never browse personal files (photos, documents) without strong suspicion and server policy approval.
-> - Some methods (e.g., kernel dumps) require administrator privileges; ensure you have permission.

-The authors assume **no liability** for misuse of this information.
-Use at your own risk.

 ## 🤝 Contributing